trafalgarandre/CP3108-Debugger/README.md

 To understand more about the interpreter, it is recommended to go through:
 1. Understand Metacircular Evaluator (http://www.comp.nus.edu.sg/~cs1101s/sicp/).
 2. esprima.parser - since esprima.parser will be used, it is recommended to experiment with esprima parser to understand how the syntax will be dealt in the interpreter (http://esprima.org/demo/parse.html#).
-3. Go through yield + function* (generator) of EcmaScript6 (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators) .
+3. Go through yield + function* (generator) of EcmaScript6 (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators).
+4. Scan through the code of interpreter from the function evaluate(input_text,stmt,env).

 To understand more about the Debugger Demo, it is recommended to go through: ace.editor (https://ace.c9.io/#nav=embedding)